 (b) End poverty in all its forms and dimensions, including by eradicating extreme poverty;

-(c) Promote higher standards of living, full and productive employment, decent work, conditions of human dignity, and economic and social progress and development;
+(c) Promote higher standards of living, full and productive employment, decent work, conditions of human dignity, and economic, social and cultural progress and development;

 (d) Promote and encourage universal respect for human rights and fundamental freedoms for all, without discrimination of any kind.

-2. To this end, States Parties have primary responsibility, in accordance with the general principle of international solidarity described in the present Convention, for the creation of international conditions favourable to the realization of the right to development for all, and shall take deliberate, concrete and targeted steps, individually and jointly, including through cooperation within international organizations and engagement with civil society:
+2. To this end, States Parties have major responsibility, in accordance with the general principle of international solidarity described in the present Convention, for the creation of international conditions favourable to the realization of the right to development for all, and shall take deliberate, concrete and targeted steps, individually and jointly, including through cooperation within international organizations and engagement with civil society:

 (a) To ensure that human and legal persons, groups and States do not impair the enjoyment of the right to development;